Ahhgust/PeptideLR/README.md

 `lrWrapper.py -d peptides.tsv -n HG38_Clean -r`

+Specifying -r computes the [random match probability](https://doi.org/10.1016/j.fsigen.2020.102295) <br>
+Wherein it computes the RMP at the level of the chromosome, and combines these probabilities by taking products.

+# Likelihood

 The likelihood ratio formulation of `lrWrapper.py`